hashicorp/packer-plugin-hashicups/.github/CONTRIBUTING.md

-# Contributing to HashiCups Plugin
+# Contributing to Hashicups Plugin

 **First:** if you're unsure or afraid of _anything_, just ask or submit the issue or pull request anyway.
 You won't be yelled at for giving your best